gavinlaking/vedeu/README.md

 Have a look at: [Playa](https://github.com/gavinlaking/playa).
 Please browse the source of Playa and Vedeu to get a feel for how it all works.

+**Note**: Playa is based on an old version of Vedeu.
+Vedeu has significantly improved since then and a better example is coming soon!

 If you have produced software which uses Vedeu, please let me know, I'll link to your project here.

 ## Documentation & Usage

-Vedeu is largely documented using Yard.
+Vedeu is documented using Yard.
 I hope to produce more 'General Usage' documentation shortly.
 In the meantime, please browse the [RubyDoc](http://rubydoc.info/gems/vedeu).